Oxnard Public Library: Expansions

 The main downtown library was moved from the Carnegie building to a larger facility in 1963 and then again in 1992.
 In the mid to late 20th century, the library expanded services throughout the city of Oxnard.
 First by offering bookmobile service (1956-1989) then by opening additional branch locations.
-The main library moved to a second location in the corner of C and second streets in 1963 with its current 72,000 square-foot located at 251 South A Street in 1992.
+The main library moved to a second location in the corner of C and second streets in 1963.
 South Oxnard Branch opened in 1989 which then moved into the new facility in 2007.
 Colonia Branch, a small neighborhood branch, opened in 1978.
-The new buildings provide additional space for books and audio-visual material, meeting rooms, study rooms, and an amphitheater.
-In the year 2000, the library added public computers, computer labs, and an automated book return system.